Topic: Abortion & State Constitutions

 Amendments

-plus one to protect people from euthanasia
+plus one protecting people from euthanasia

 Since the Dobbs decision overturning Roe v.
 Wade, saying there’s no right to abortion in the federal U.S. constitution, there’s been a flurry of states wanting to address abortion in their state constitutions.
-Some states want to say there’s no right in order to keep state judges from deciding that the state constitution guarantees a right even if the federal one doesn’t.
-Others want to nail down a right to abortion to keep their states in line with pre-Roe norms or in order to keep the legislature from passing restrictions or bans.

-No Right to Abortion:
+No to Abortion:

 This approach has a 100% failure rate since Dobbs.
-Yet it had a 100% success rate pre-Dobbs.
-AlabamaWest Virginia, Tennessee and Louisiana passed similar amendments.
+Yet it had a 100% success rate pre-DobbsAlabamaWest Virginia, Tennessee and Louisiana passed similar amendments.
 Both of the ones that failed were set to go on the ballot before the Dobbs decision came down.
+The pro-life successes of November 2024 (see below) involved defeating pro-abortion amendments rather than passing pro-life ones.

-Ensure Right to Abortion:
+Ensure Abortion:

 This passed in California, Michigan, and Vermont in November, 2022, and in Ohio in November 2023.